japajoe/LuaSharp/README.md

 # LuaSharp
-C# wrapper library for lua
+A cross platform C# wrapper for Lua.
+Supports Windows, Linux and Mac.

 # Dependencies
-Build the native library found at https://github.com/japajoe/lua
+Build the native library found at https://github.com/japajoe/lua or check the releases.

 # Example code